|Behavior and Addiction Research Lab||

-Kray Scully, a 4th year doctoral student, successfully defended his dissertation today.
-He is studying the mediating effects of drinking refusal self efficacy on the relationship between alcohol PBS and alcohol use outcomes.
-Congratulations Kray!
+Hallie Jordan, a fourth year doctoral student successfully defended her dissertation today.
+She explored the mediating effects of drinking motives and protective behavioral strategies on the association between PTSD symptoms and alcohol outcomes.
+Nice job Hallie.

 Check here for news and updates about BAR Lab Members.